dxdc/homebridge-blinds/README.md

 ---

-The plugin emulates the blinds position (it saves it in a variable) using an understanding of how long the blinds take to move and the relative position, but it can be used with `position_url` for realtime feedback.
+The plugin emulates the blinds position (it saves it in a variable) using an understanding of how long the blinds take to move and the relative position, but it can be used with `position_url` for real time feedback.

 #### Sending specific/exact position (optional)